youlinchen/TCCA/README.md

 Please see `example_util.ipynb` for more details.

-## comparison
+## Comparison
 We compute TCCA for three datasets in `Comparision.ipynb`.
-The result is shown in Table 1.
+The result is shown in Table 1 of our paper.

 Reference:
 AppGrad: https://github.com/MaZhuang/CCA